Museums and Galleries

 Tel: 01495 792615

 South Wales's industrial history is recalled at this revealing site, one of Europe's best preserved 18th century ironworks.
 Visitors to the site can still trace the entire process of iron production, from the charging at "furnace top" to the casting of the molten metal in the yard below and view the small terraced cottages built for the key workers.
-Free admission.
+Admission charges apply.

 April to October - daily - 10.00am-5.00pm; November to March - Fri and Sat 9.30am-4.00pm and Sun 11.00am-4.00pm (Last admission 30 mins before closing)

 Blaenavon Community Museum

 Tel: 01495 790991

 Based in the Magnificent Workmen's Hall and run by a team of friendly volunteers, the Blaenavon Community museum celebrates the proud cultural community heritage of Blaenavon and the South Wales Coalfield.